- Student Aid Report

 Scholarships are gifts.
 They don’t need to be repaid.
 There are thousands of them, offered by schools, employers, individuals, private companies, nonprofits, communities, religious groups, and professional and social organizations.

-To apply for WOU scholarships, the General Scholarship Application is open for students between December 1st—March 1st each year.
+To apply for WOU scholarships, the General Scholarship Application is open for students to apply between November 1st—March 1st each year.
 Admitted students can access the application through Portal, using the “Scholarships” icon.

 Prior to Aid Disbursement You Must: